devin6391/react-animation-suite/CONTRIBUTING.md

 ### Using typescript and react transition group
 Its mandatory to code in typescript and use react transition group.
 In some cases, you may not want react-transition-group, but the main goal is to acheive clean solution.
 Try not to use any external animation library unless it is something kickass!

+### Some important note on React Transition Group's usage in this repo:
+* We can think of React Transition Group as a low level API provider for doing animations.
+* Many people create animation libraries for react on top of some existing javascript animation library by using react transition group.
+But focus of this library is not that, we want developers to easily reason about animation components based on simple js and css knowledge rather than making a React wrapper of some existing javascript animation library.
+* We should try to create animations on pure css and javascript.
+But no one is stopping to use an external library unless it's simple to reason about and easy to implement for a normal react developer.

 ### Local build and testing
 `npm link` or `yarn link` won't work well.
 So, this project has [yalc][df2].
 Its very easy to use.
 Just do `npm run build` and then do `yalc publish`.
 In the consumer project do `yalc add react-transition-group`.
 This will link your local bundled changes in consumer pretty well.